 You can’t use logic inside a navigation test.
-We know that branching/conditional navigation tests have been requested - if you’d like this,
+We know that branching/conditional navigation tests have been requested - if you’d like this, let us know.

 We support simple “is” comparisons, which is why only preference tests, radio buttons and linear scales are available as conditions.
 In the future we will add support for some slightly more complex comparisons, based on your feedback.
 Let us know if you want this!